coltonTB/personal/content/resume.md

 *May - August 2012*

-+ I built and released the company's first iPhone game with a heavy emphasis on animation
++ I built and released the company's first iPhone game with a heavy emphasis on animation using Objective-C with CoreAnimation.
-+ I created a mobile-optimized front-end for one of the company's key web products
++ I created a mobile-optimized front-end for one of the company's key web products using HTML and CSS with ASP.net

 #### Duke Neurobiology
 Durham, NC